3 Enterprise Automation Examples: Achieving End-to-End Efficiency

 • Individual support cases are not tracked, making it next to impossible to see where problems are occurring

-• Hand-off between technicians is unpredictable, causing further delays
+• The hand-off between technicians is unpredictable, causing further delays

-• Solutions are entirely dependent on the knowledge, experience, and understanding of the support technician
+• Solutions depend entirely on the knowledge, experience, and understanding of the technician

 Automated customer support